regal/regal/docs/overview/events.md

         }
 ```

-In addition to being a standalone function, `enqueue` is also a method of `EventFunction`.
-Calling `EventFunction.enqueue` returns a new `EventFunction` which contains the event queue of all previously enqueued events and the new event(s).
+In addition to being a standalone function, `enqueue` is also a method of `EventQueue`.
+Calling `EventQueue.enqueue` returns a new `EventQueue` which contains the all previously enqueued events plus the new event(s).

 The previous two code blocks could be simplified using JavaScript's `map` function like so: